(12/19/2020 c)

 I always pack gauze and ointment.

-It all seems cruel.
-To say that I equate their dying
+to say I equate their dying with abandonment.

 in Mexico, the lovers and one-night stands,